vdhamer/Photo-Club-Hub/.github/README.md

 - In the `Organizations` screen, searches try to match against the organization names and towns.
   Searching on `Ber` might match `FFC Shot71 (Berlicum)` and `Museum für Fotografie (Berlin)` and `The Victoria & Albert Museum (London)`.
   Note that the town is the location specified in the `root.level1.json` file and _not_ its translated version, which can be different.
-- In the `Who's Who` screen, searches try to match the photographer's full name.
+- In the `Photographers` screen, searches try to match the photographer's full name.
   Searching on `Jan` might return `Jan Stege`, `Ariejan van Twisk` and `Jos Jansen`.

 Design detail: Search Bar filtering is done in the app's user interface and not by the CoreData database.